aws/neptune-gremlin-client/README.md

 ### Configuration

-Most of the best practices for [using the TinkerPop Gremlin Java client with Amazon Neptune](#https://docs.aws.amazon.com/neptune/latest/userguide/best-practices-gremlin-java-client.html) apply to the Neptune Gremlin Client.
+Most of the best practices for [using the TinkerPop Gremlin Java client with Amazon Neptune](https://docs.aws.amazon.com/neptune/latest/userguide/best-practices-gremlin-java-client.html) apply to the Neptune Gremlin Client.

-One importnat point to note is that with the Neptune Gremlin Client, all connection and connection pool settings specified using the `NeptuneGremlinClusterBuilder` apply on a _per endpoint_ basis.
+One important point to note is that with the Neptune Gremlin Client, all connection and connection pool settings specified using the `NeptuneGremlinClusterBuilder` apply on a _per endpoint_ basis.
 For example, if you configure the `NeptuneGremlinClusterBuilder` with three endpoints, then it will create a client with three connection pools.
-Each connection pool will be configured separaetly with connection pool settings specified using the `NeptuneGremlinClusterBuilder`.
+Each connection pool will be configured separately with the connection pool settings specified using the `NeptuneGremlinClusterBuilder`.

 Old versions of the TinkerPop Gremlin Java client configured with a `minConnectionPoolSize` smaller than the `maxConnectionPoolSize` could sometimes appear to hang if they needed to add a new connection to the pool to handle an increase in traffic.
-If the thread used to schedule the creation of a new connection was alreadyt occupied doing other work, the new connection would never be created, and the client would be slow to make forward progress.
+If the thread used to schedule the creation of a new connection was already doing other work, it sometimes happened that the new connection would never be created, theerby blocking the client from sending any further requests.
 To mitigate this, we used to recommend configuring the client with `minConnectionPoolSize` equal to `maxConnectionPoolSize`, so that all connections in the pool were created eagerly.

 This issue has been addressed in newer versions of the TinkerPop Gremlin Java client (on which the Neptune Gremlin Client depends), so the former advice no longer applies.
 Consider setting `minConnectionPoolSize` (per endpoint) to accomodate your steady traffic, and `maxConnectionPoolSize` the peak in your traffic.
 The exact values will depend on your workload, and may require some experimentation.
 If in doubt, leave the builder to use the default values (`2` and `8` respectively).

 If you are using the Neptune Gremlin Client in an AWS Lambda function, consider setting both `minConnectionPoolSize` and `maxConnectionPoolSize` to `1`.
-Because concurrent client requests to your Lambda fucntions are handled by different function instances running in separate execution contexts, there's no need to maintain a pool of connections to handle concurrent requests inside each function instance.
+Because concurrent client requests to your Lambda functions are handled by different function instances running in separate execution contexts, there's no need to maintain a pool of connections to handle concurrent requests inside each function instance.

 ## Using a ClusterEndpointsRefreshAgent